When writing, we can use an ellipsis, shown as '...' to indicate to our reader that a word or phrase is missing.

 There are a few reasons why we may use an ellipsis, these include:

-A word or phrase has been deliberately missed out.
+A word or phrase has been deliberately missed out

-To create a pause to build tension for effect.
+To create a pause to build tension for effect

-To allow a sentence to trail off.
+To allow a sentence to trail off

-To show a character's 'unfinished thought'.
+To show a character's 'unfinished thought'

-Examples of how to use ellipsis
+Examples of how to use an ellipsis:

 Quietly, we tiptoed along the dark, narrow hallway...